aPixelInSpace/F-a-maze-ing/vpdocs/src/index.md

 - title: Command Line Interface
   details: An easy-to-use, composable and configurable CLI maze generator and solver.
 Several types of tiles with multiple possible shapes.
 - title: Credits
-  details: The project this app relies on
+  details: The projects this app relies on
 footer: Made with ❤️ by aPixelInSpace
 ---